An Immersive Song Cycle Experience

 Visit "our people" for full biographies

-College.
+Shannon obtained her MM from The Boston Conservatory and her BM from Ithaca College.
 Performances with BOC include: Opera Bites in 2015 and 2016 and Our Town.
 She has performed with MetroWest Opera in Hansel and Gretel, NEMPAC in Die Fledermaus, and was a Resident Artist at the Atlantic Music Festival singing scenes from Rigoletto and L’elisir d’amore.
 She was top 20 finalist for the Classical Singer Competition – Young Artist Division.

-Hampshire and received her Master of Music degree from Longy School of Music of Bard College.
+Susannah received her Bachelor of Music degree from the University of New Hampshire and received her Master of Music degree from Longy School of Music of Bard College.
 While earning her undergraduate degree at the University of New Hampshire, Thornton performed the role of L’Enfant/ L’Enfant et les Sortileges) as well as studying Hermia/Midsummer Night’s Dream, Dorabella/Cosi fan tutte), and Cherubino/The Marriage of Figaro.
 Companies include Opera by the Bay in Hingham, MA.

-training.
+Greg studied with the late Wesley Balk, a noted pioneer in the field of singer-actor training.
 Greg was co-founder and artistic director of 15 HEAD, a critically acclaimed experimental theater company in Minneapolis and served as managing director of Theatre for Young America in Kansas City, a professional theater for children.
 Greg served for seven years on the faculty of the New England Conservatory and is currently a faculty member of the American Institute for Musical Studies.

-Syracuse Opera, Florida Grand Opera, Seagle Music Colony, Boston Lyric Opera, Central City Opera, Opera Boston, Ashlawn Opera Festival, and American Opera Project.
+Weinmann has worked with Opera on the James, Utah Opera, Syracuse Opera, Florida Grand Opera, Seagle Music Colony, Boston Lyric Opera, Central City Opera, Opera Boston, Ashlawn Opera Festival, and American Opera Project.
 Weinmann has served on the faculties of both the Boston Conservatory and the New England Conservatory and is guest director for Utah Opera’s Young Artist Program.
 She is currently on the faculty of the American Institute of Musical Studies in Austria.